oraclechinaappdev/CloudNative_Mobile/Putting All Together/README.md

 - End-to-end testing on everything built today

 **Lab Assumption**
-+ Your first role is an 'Application Architect' who makes further code changes to wire up mobile application
++ Your first role is an 'Application Architect' or 'Developer' who makes further code changes to wire up mobile application.
-+ Your second role is a 'Marketing Manager' who creates a new campaign offer based on selected group of customers
++ Your second role is a 'Marketing Manager' who creates a new campaign offer based on selected group of customers.
-+ Your third role is a 'Customer' who receives mobile app push notification, explore the offer detail and respond to to offer from mobile app
++ Your third role is a 'Customer' who receives mobile app push notification, explore the offer detail and respond to offer from mobile app.

 ### This tutorial demonstrates how to: ###
 - Walkthru another iteration of 'Continuous Integration & Delivery' code change to send push notification from JEE application to Mobile Cloud Service
 - Create a new offer from Loyalty Management Application
-- Receive offer from mobile device, accept or decline the offer and monitor the result At the end of this workshop, you will have a basic understand of how Oracle Cloud helps you to:
+- Receive offer from mobile device, accept or decline the offer and monitor the result At the end of this workshop, you will have a basic understanding of how Oracle Cloud helps you to:
 - Bring Agile application development with continuous integration and continuous delivery automation
 - 'Lift-and-Shift' traditional monolith Java EE application into cloud
 - Build cloud native 'polyglot' microservices on cloud